-Syntactically constant expressions are evaluated and replaced by their value.
+Syntactically constant expressions are evaluated and re-

+placed by their value.
 Unused global variables are then deleted.
 This phase is important since the analyzed programs use large arrays representing hardware features with constant subscripts; those arrays are thus optimized away.

-Finally the preprocessing phase includes preparatory work for trace partitioning (see Sect.
-8.1.4) and parameterized packing (as described in Sect.
-8.2).
+Finally the preprocessing phase includes preparatory work for trace partitioning (Sect.
+7.1.5) and parametrized packing (Sect.
+7.2).

-5.2 The Analysis Phase
+5.2 Analysis Phase

 The analysis phase computes the reachable states in the considered abstract domain.
-This abstraction is formalized by a concretization function γ [6, 7, 8].
-The computation of the abstraction of the reachable states called abstract execution is performed compositionally, by induction on the abstract syntax, and driven by the iterator described in next Sect.
-6. When finished, the iterator emits warnings to alarm on potential errors.
+This abstraction is formalized by a concretization function γ [8, 9, 11].
+The computation of the abstraction of the reachable states by the abstract interpreter is called abstract execution.